Code-Institute-Submissions/cumbrian-kayaking/README3.md

  1. **Hero CTA -button** Button links to a name &  email address request - in return the user receives a brochure with holiday details
  2. **Contact us form** -  for users not  yet ready for all the holiday details  but who have a question about the holidays
- 3. **Footer CTA button**- a second opportunity to get  the brochure is located  in the footer
+ 3. **Footer CTA button**- a second opportunity to receive  the brochure is located  in the footer
- 4. **Company phone number & email address**  located in the navbar and in the footer giving  other contact options.

 The website  will not meet the  goal of the business owners unless it is able to persuade users to part with their emails  - so it is equally important to meet the user/visitor goals